mautic/user-documentation/docs/marketplace/marketplace.rst

 Latest stable version
 =====================

-The first information you see is the latest stable version. *From Mautic 4.2, this includes the currently installed (if any) version and the ability to upgrade.*
+The first information you see is the latest stable version. *From Mautic 4.2, this includes the currently installed - if any - version and the ability to upgrade.*

-All Plugins should follow :xref:`semantic versioning` so you can see from the first glance whether it's a breaking change version, feature version or bug fix (patch) version.
+All Plugins should follow :xref:`semantic versioning` so you can see from the first glance whether it's a breaking change version, feature version or bug fix - patch - version.
 In short, it's more risky to install breaking change versions and less risky to install a bug fix version.

 The license should be GPLv3 mostly as Mautic uses this license, and it's a viral license.
 This means anything using Mautic's code base should also use the same license.